Bill of Rights ordinance still topic of conversation during BoC meetings

 “Our job is to make sure that the county government functions, not to get involved in all these state and federal politics,” said O’Farrell, adding that is why there are federal courts to contend with items like vaccine mandates.

-After the discussion, Dutcher said he felt that O’Farrell’s statements in them meeting would suffice as to why the county elected not to act on the ordinance proposal.
+After the discussion, Dutcher said he felt that O’Farrell’s statements in the meeting would suffice as to why the county elected not to act on the ordinance proposal.